"Weather forecast for tonight: dark."

 “I didn’t know you were bringing a friend,” a guy I knew as Marty spoke up from Sebastian’s other side.

 “Yeah, sorry, it was a last minute invite,” Sebastian replied.
 He turned to me.
 He could have easily meant I was an afterthought, but the lack of guilt in his glance told me he didn’t.
-“Hana, you probably recognize some of these guys from school, but just in case this is Marty, Kasey, Sara, Eryka, Parker, and Cara.
+“Hana, you probably recognize some of these guys from school, but just in case this is Marty, Kasey, Sarah, Eryka, Parker, and Cara.
 Guys, this is Hana.”

 They greeted me with friendly smiles, and I felt bad knowing I’d likely forget all their names in the next few minutes.
 I looked around the circle, settling on Parker as the one I had seen talking with Sebastian outside my house.
 He stood next to Cara, who shared the same dark skin, the same angled nose and wide smile.
 She was well-built where Parker was wiry, but they were both beautiful.
 I wondered if they were related.